Nicola Willis: Calls for her resignation

+Conflict with the Taxpayers' Union

+In December 2025, the right-wing lobby group the New Zealand Taxpayers' Union (TPU) launched a pressure campaign attacking Willis and her government's financial management, alleging that government spending exceeded the previous Sixth Labour government.
+The TPU released packaged fudge from the "Nicola Fudge Co.," branded with an image of Willis with the slogan "A treat today - A tax tomorrow."
+On 9 December, Willis challenged the organisation's chair Ruth Richardson, who served as Finance Minister in the Fourth National Government, to a debate in Parliament on the Government's financial management.
+Following disagreements about the host and venue for the debate, Richardson pulled out of the debate on 16 December, stating the she would not be a "party to a circus or a sideshow designed to distract from fiscal failure."
+In response, Willis accused the Taxpayers' Union of being unwilling to show up for the debate and defended the Government's financial management.

 Views and positions

 Willis is described as a social liberal, and has a focus on LGBT rights and action on climate change.
 She is a member of the National Party's BlueGreen environmental caucus.
 Willis supports euthanasia, and is pro-choice.
 She considers herself a feminist.

 In the 2020 New Zealand general election, Willis' unsuccessful campaign in the Wellington Central electorate focussed heavily on increasing roading in the central city, with the slogan 'Four Lanes to the Planes'.

 In 2018, Willis voted in support of the Labour government's Equal Pay Bill, saying "Equal pay matters ...
 We all, I believe, want to live in a country and a world in which men and women have equal opportunities, are equally rewarded for their work, and are able to progress and fulfil their own potential to the maximum extent possible."
-In 2025, she announced her party's support for a Bill to halt all pay equity claims taken under that Act, saying, "I’m a feminist, I wear the badge proudly ".
+In 2025, she announced her party's support for a Bill to halt all pay equity claims taken under that Act, saying, "I'm a feminist, I wear the badge proudly ".